-Seven profitable private company exits completed, including several high value sales to US strategic buyers
+Six profitable private company exits completed, including several high value sales to US strategic buyers

-£3.9 million deployed across a diverse range of new and follow-on private company investments, with two small AIM transactions also completing
+£4.6 million deployed across a diverse range of new private company investments and through followons, alongside one small AIM transaction

-Six new private companies added to the portfolio, with two further investment completed post the period end
+Six new private companies added to the portfolio, with one further investment completed post the period end

-Follow-on funding provided to support the growth and development of 15 private portfolio companies
+Follow-on funding provided to support the growth and development of 18 private portfolio companies

 During the reporting period, your Company has made encouraging progress in line with its long term investment strategy and it is pleasing to report an uplift in NAV total return.
-In the second half of the financial year there was a notable improvement in the level of M&A activity across the market and, specifically, a re-emergence of US private equity buyers, attracted to UK speciality technology companies with market leading products, operating in high growth sectors.
-Against this backdrop, your Company completed seven profitable private company exits, including four disposals which generated total return multiples of between 2.8x and 8.2x cost, with the partial realisation of Novatus Global achieving the highest sale price to date for a single company in the private equity technology portfolio.
-This level of exit activity demonstrates that your Company's investment strategy and sector focus is delivering tangible growth in Shareholder value, whilst supporting the enhanced dividend policy.
+In the second half of the financial year, there was a notable improvement in the level of M&A activity across the market and, specifically, a re-emergence of US private equity buyers attracted to UK speciality technology companies with market leading products, operating in high growth sectors.
+Against this backdrop, your Company completed six profitable private company exits, including four disposals that generated total return multiples of between 2.8x and 8.2x cost, with the partial realisation of Novatus Global achieving the highest sale price to date for a single company in the private equity technology portfolio.
+This level of exit activity demonstrates that your Company's investment strategy and sector focus is delivering tangible growth in Shareholder value, whilst supporting the enhanced annual dividend policy.